mystikdeveloped/Stitch-ToDo-App/README.md

 # NodeJS ToDo App

 > A simple To-Do App built on a React frontend with MongoDB Atlas on the backend connected by Mongo Stitch functionality.
 Styled using Semantic UI React.
-It was built following the Stitch [todo app](https://docs.mongodb.com/stitch/tutorials/todo-overview/) tutorial with modifications for Semantic.

 ---
 ## Requirements